ocaml/ocaml.org/HACKING.md

 |   Data used by ocaml.org in Yaml and Markdown format.
 │
 ├── src
-│   ├── hilite
+│   ├── dream_dashboard
-|   |   A small library we use to do OCaml code highlighting at build time.
+|   |   A monitoring and analytics dashboard for dream.
 |   |
 │   ├── ocamlorg_data
 |   |   The result of compiling all of the information in `/data` into OCaml modules.